PhantomBot/PhantomBot/README.md

 PHANTOMBOT_USEROLLBAR: "false"
 ```

 You must restart the bot after putting the opt-out for the change to take effect.
-Editing a Docker container or docker-compose may require more steps to apply the changes, consult your manual
+Editing a Docker container or docker-compose may require more steps to apply the changes, consult your manual.

-If you believe your data has already been sent and want to issue a GPDR delete request, please opt out as above and then send your bot name, broadcaster name, and  the _rollbarid_ from _botlogin.txt_ to: **gpdr** /A\T/ phantombot // hopto \\ org
+If you believe your data has already been sent and want to issue a GDPR delete request, please opt out as above and then send your bot name, broadcaster name, and  the _rollbarid_ from _botlogin.txt_ to: **gdpr** /A\T/ phantombot // hopto \\ org

+We also accept requests for copies of your data.
+GDPR requests are accepted from all users, even those who do not live in a locale that has such laws.

+Please note that the IP addresses in the DDOS logs can not be retrieved or deleted manually, but will be automatically deleted after 5 weeks by log rotation.